adrianvla/mlearn.morisinc.net/README.md

 # mlearn.morisinc.net

-This contains the website for the [mLearn](http://github.com/adrianvla/mLearn) app.
+This contains the source code of the website of the [mLearn](http://github.com/adrianvla/mLearn) app.